Bin-Huang/chatbox/README.md

 - More free and powerful Prompt capability
 - Data is stored locally and will not be lost
+- Built-in AI services out of the box, API KEY is not required
-- Support for GPT-4 and other models
+- Support for OpenAI(GPT3.5, GPT4), Azure OpenAI and ChatGLM-6B
 - Support for custom domain proxies
+- Markdown & Code Highlighting
+- Prompt Library, Message Quoting
+- Streaming reply
+- Ergonomic UI design & Night Mode
 - Suitable for team collaboration, supporting the sharing of OpenAI API resources within the team.
 View [tutorial](./team-sharing/README.md)
-- More features: Markdown, message quoting, word and token estimation, night mode...
-- Ergonomic UI design
 - Providing installation packages, no deployment required
 - Free and open source